grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * When Shakes meets up with them again:
 	* [ ] confirms the identity of the Grackle
 	* [ ] confirm that he was able to transship is last load? or do we not really care?
+* storm:
+	* [ ] Probably would make more sense for Owen to be the one who gets killed during the storm.
+		* you don't need him for the adultery motivation any more
+		* Chips is clearly more attached to Owen than Gregory.
+		* This leaves them without an engineer when Chips leaves, but I'm not sure they make much use of one for the rest of the book.
 * stilt city:
 	* [ ] when Chips leaves -- have Hemi call her by her real name
 	* [ ] Fix Sturmey: